jsdoc/jsdoc/README.md

 sure your Java classpath does not include any other versions of Rhino.
 (On OS X, you may need to remove the file `~/Library/Java/Extensions/js.jar`.)

+**Note**: In JSDoc 3.3.0 and later, if you need to run JSDoc on Mozilla Rhino, do not install JSDoc with npm.
+Use one of the methods described above.

 #### Running JSDoc with Mozilla Rhino

 On OS X, Linux, and other POSIX systems, to generate documentation for the file